Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 `contract` object appears in the document to define the interface of the model.
 The contract object **must** contain the following members:

 - `modelName`: The original name of the model.
-Should be the same as the name of the registered model, defined on the level above;
+It should be the same as the name of the registered model, defined on the level above;
 - `predict`: The signature of the model.
-Defines the inputs and the outputs of the model.
+It defines the inputs and the outputs of the model.

-An example below shows, how `contract` object can be defined.
+The example below shows how a `contract` object can be defined.

 ```json
 {